 Naruto nodded and started to fiddle with the sheets.
 "I don't remember anything other than waking up in this room.
 That pretty nurse was in here and checking on me."
 Sasuke almost winced.
 It must have been hard on the girl to be nothing but a 'nurse' to her best friend.
 "She was talking really fast and hugging me and it made my head hurt really bad, so I tried to ask her what her name was.
 I think I made her really upset."
 Naruto turned his wide blue eyes to Sasuke.
 He couldn't look away.
 "Is she a friend of mine?"

 With that question, Sasuke began to tell Naruto everything he wanted to know.
 He figured as long as the blonde was asking the questions, he could answer truthfully.
-He didn't want to start telling stories in case it pushed his memories, but most of the blondes questions were basic and straightforward.
-The more Naruto talked, the more Sasuke thought that this is how Naruto would have been had the Kyuubi not been sealed inside of him.
-He was much calmer, not as loud and more polite.
+He didn't want to start telling stories in case it pushed his memories, but most of the blonde's questions were basic and straightforward.
+The more Naruto talked, the more Sasuke thought that this was how Naruto would have been, had the Kyuubi not been sealed inside of him.
+He was much calmer, not as loud, and more polite.
 He was subtle with his hand gestures, and when he smiled he didn't show any teeth.

 Sasuke liked him and hated him at the same time.
 This Naruto was much less work and a lot easier to understand.